Return to key areas of work

 RevenueExpenditureSurplus/(deficit)

-Environmental Regulation and Protection was underspent by $0.8 million at the end of quarter one in the 2025/26 financial year.
+Environmental Regulation and Protection expenditure was $5.6 million less than budgeted and the revenue was $2.7 million less than budgeted at the end of quarter two in the 2025/26 financial year.

 Financial performance - Community Preparedness and Response to Hazards